bobatgit/stonkulator/docs/stonkulator-design-document.md

 **Key Decisions:**
-- GCP Cloud Functions chosen for serverless architecture, automatic scaling, and pay-per-use pricing model.
+- GCP Cloud Run chosen for containerized architecture, automatic scaling, persistent connections support, and pay-per-use pricing model with better resource flexibility than Cloud Functions.
-- Cloud Storage used for DuckDB database persistence with easy integration to Cloud Functions.
+- Cloud Storage used for DuckDB database persistence with easy integration to Cloud Run services.
 No user config files stored persistently.
-- Panel was chosen over Streamlit because its part of the Jupyter ecosystem and works well with serverless deployments.
+- Panel was chosen over Streamlit because its part of the Jupyter ecosystem and works well with containerized deployments, supporting persistent connections for real-time updates.
 - yFinance provides free and very reliable stock data, including critically important adjusted close data.
 Good enough for this level of analysis.
 - DuckDB retained as the database choice due to its excellent analytical performance and file-based nature that works well with Cloud Storage.
-- Cloud Functions provide better reliability and availability compared to notebook-based serving approaches.
+- Cloud Run provides better reliability, availability, and flexibility for Panel applications compared to Cloud Functions, with support for WebSocket connections and longer execution times.

 ### 3. **Implementation Plan**

 1. **MVP 1: Basic Data Pipeline**: User can access a dashboard showing live stock data for one ticker (^GSPC).
-	- [ ] Set up GCP project and enable Cloud Functions, Cloud Storage APIs
+	- [ ] Set up GCP project and enable Cloud Run, Cloud Storage APIs
-	- [ ] Create basic Cloud Function with Panel app fetching one stock with yFinance
+	- [ ] Create Dockerfile for containerized Panel app fetching one stock with yFinance
-	- [ ] Deploy Cloud Function with HTTP trigger
+	- [ ] Build and deploy Cloud Run service with HTTP endpoint
-	- [ ] Chart View: display basic stock price chart served via Cloud Function
+	- [ ] Chart View: display basic stock price chart served via Cloud Run container

 2. **MVP 2: User Configuration**: User can load list of instruments to see their data.
-	- [ ] Create Config Service Cloud Function that accepts optional portfolio uploads
+	- [ ] Create Config Service Cloud Run container that accepts optional portfolio uploads
 	- [ ] Implement default S&P 500 portfolio when no custom portfolio provided
 	- [ ] Make settings view to confirm what portfolio is loaded (default or custom)
 	- [ ] Pick instrument from list to change stock chart via Dashboard Service